Patcharanat/kde-zoomcamp/docs/note_week5.md

 ## 6. Spark with Cloud

 ### 6.1 Connecting to GCS
+- This is required if you want to use spark cluster to access GCS from VM that don't have any prior configuration or local machine.
+If the process is done by dataproc, these following configuration are unnecessary.
 - copying the local file to GCS with bash
     ```bash
     # to copy folder, use '-r' flag means recursive